 Section 4: Personalised Dwellings

-In the jumping spider world, solo living means each spooder gets to be its own interior decorator.
-From cozy hiding nooks to strategic spots for surprise attacks, these spiders are the architects of their own tiny universes.
+In the Jumping spider world, solo living means each spooder gets to be its own interior decorator.
+These spiders create their own ideal hunting spaces.
+They choose hiding spots and strategic locations within their enclosure.

 Pro Tip: Create a habitat with various hiding spots and climbing elements.
 It's like feng shui for spiders—making a space that vibes with their unique spooder style.